UMC 48x11/7x11.5 / N38 - cylindrical magnetic holder

 Apart from immense strength, neodymium magnets have the following advantages:

-- Significant importance in advanced technologically fields – are used in HDD drives, electric motors, medical apparatus and other advanced devices.
+- Significant importance in modern technologies – find application in HDD drives, electric motors, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: